 Link Schemes: Back links are an important SEO signal to improve rankings.
 However, the buying and selling of links (including sending free products) is prohibited by search engines.
 Avoid seeking back links from poor quality websites, exchanging back links or buying/selling back links.
 Guest blogging is OK as long not seen to be excessive.
 Ensure you are blogging on relevant websites.

 Cloaking: This is when a search engine is shown one piece of content (in order to rank the page or website well) but the user sees completely different content.
 Sneaky redirects are a similar black hat technique in which a search engine crawler indexes one page, but users are sent to another page.
 Both are ways to serve low quality/spammy content to a user whilst fooling the search engine to rank the page.

 Beware of any SEO providers offering you any of these types of black hat services.
 They may promise you great results without much effort.
 However, these are short-term tactics that could cause long-term harm to your website and online presence.
 SEO is not about cheap tricks, its about long term investment in your website and online marketing presence.
 If you focus on providing high-quality content and excellent user experience, search engines will notice your relevance and promote your site in the rankings.
 Taking short cuts such as those listed above will likely do more harm than good to your SEO.

 A Fresh Approach to SEO:

 At FreshOnline we believe in holistic and sustainable SEO.
-Put simply, this means avoiding blackhat SEO techniques and focussing on improving all on page and off page factors that are known to affect rankings.
-Our SEO experts stay up to date with the latest guidelines for Google and other search engines to ensure we can offer the best advice.
-We want to ensure that our clients attract attention for the right reasons and reap the long term benefits of customer centric search engine optimisation.
+Put simply; this means avoiding blackhat SEO techniques and focussing on improving all on-page and off-page factors that are known to affect rankings.
+Our SEO experts stay up to date with Google and other search engines’ latest guidelines to ensure we can offer the best advice.
+We want to ensure that our clients attract attention for the right reasons and reap the long term benefits of customer-centric search engine optimisation.